machitgarha/beh-tavan/docs/HACKING.md

 1. Add your function prototype to `include/functions/power.hpp`, inside `BehTavan` namespace.
 Your function must follow the same prototype as others.

-    Then, add your function information at the end of list of `getAllPowerFunctionsInfo()`'s return value.
+1. Implement your function in `src/functions/power.cpp`, though you are free to implement it in .hpp file.

-1. Implement your function in `src/power.cpp`.
+1. Navigate to `workflows/power-funcs-time-comparison-workflow.hpp`.
+Add your function information inside `PowerFuncsTimeComparisonWorkflow::getFunctionsInfo()` function, just like the others.

 1. Recompile and run.
 You should now see your new function in the results.